Lusanji/Email_spam/README.md

+# Email-spam detection

-# The main objective of this project is to detect emails which are spam.
+The main objective was to detect whether an email is spam or not using machine learning.